tud03125/DoTT_Bioinformatics/README.md

 # DoTT_Bioinformatics
-A bioinformatics pipeline for analyzing disruption of transcriptional termination (DoTT) using Python and R (via rpy2), designed for both mouse and human datasets.
+A bioinformatics pipeline for analyzing disruption of transcriptional termination (DoTT) using Python and R, designed for both mouse and human datasets.

 ## Overview
 This repository contains Python pipeline for performing DoTT (disruption of transcriptional termination) analysis.
 It integrates multiple processing steps such as generating SAF files from GTF annotations, running featureCounts, filtering counts, differential expression analysis with DESeq2 (via rpy2), and merging significant gene regions.
 The pipeline supports both mouse (mm39) and human (hg38/hg19) datasets with flexible input parameters.